 These services also help people avoid unnecessary hospital visits, which helps to give advice at a distance, save time, and reduce costs for both patients and doctors.
 Not only will it help avoid hospital visits when they aren’t necessary, but it will also give patients in the hospital the ability to discharge sooner by monitoring their vitals with telemedicine.

-Zooming your doctor may begin to become the new normal in a post-COVID world.
+Virtual visits with your doctor have started to become the new normal in a post-COVID world.
 At SBMA, we offer telemedicine services at competitive prices.
-Contact us to learn more about how our benefit plans with telemedicine services today!
+Learn more about our services.